leosilvadev/gchat/README.md

 	gradle test

 ### Testing
-The project is testing using Spock, GEB and Jasmine (sooner) To run the tests run the command:
+The project is testing using Spock, GEB, Jasmine (sooner) and JaCoCo for test coverage report To run the tests run the command:

 	gradle test

-The testing report are gerenated at
+The testing report are generated at:

 	~gchat/build/reports/tests/index.html

+The coverage report are generated at:

+	~gchat/build/reports/coverage/test/html/index.html

 ## How to run?
 Since GChat is built using SpringBoot and Gradle, it's really easy to run, run the command: